nativescript-vue/nativescript-vue.org/content/docs/en/elements/components/side-drawer.md

 contributors: [MisterBrownRSA, rigor789, eddyverbruggen, ikoevska, sombriks]
 ---

-`<RadSideDrawer>` is a UI side drawer component which plays a navigation role on application structure.
+`<RadSideDrawer>` is a UI component that provides side drawer navigation for apps.

 ## Installing the side drawer